Yamaha DX7 Technical Analysis

 Since this article was originally published, in April 2021, much new research into the DX7's technical implementation has taken place.

-Ken Shiriff managed the incredible feat of decapulsating the OPS chip,
+Ken Shirriff managed the incredible feat of decapulsating the OPS chip,

 and analysing its functionality.